chicagoruby/How_ChicagoRuby_Works/New_Organizers.md

 Get Great Topics & Presenters
 ==

 Organizers might present sometimes, but members really want to hear from folks that they don't see all the time.
 We've been blessed w/r/t presenters & topics.
-Lately, good presenters have been coming to us (we have a team and we're consistent).
-Also, it helps to have a set of [presenter guidelines](http://chicagoruby.org/about-us/special-notes-for-presenters/) so that the group doesn't get stuck hearing sales pitches.
+Lately, good presenters have been approaching us about presenting.
+They see that we have a great team and we're consistent with our dates.
+Also, it helps to have a set of [presenter guidelines](http://chicagoruby.org/about-us/special-notes-for-presenters/) so that the group doesn't get stuck hearing a sales pitch.